 Pierce was named a Rising Star in the 2012-2016 editions of South Carolina Super Lawyers in the area of Business Litigation.
 He was also recently named a “Leader in their Field” in Litigation for Chambers USA 2016, a ranking of the most outstanding law firms and lawyers in over 180 jurisdictions throughout the world.

 Pierce is also very involved in the American Bar Association Section of Litigation.
-He currently serves as the Director of Division V where he oversees numerous substantive law membership committees with thousands of litigator members around the country.
-Pierce previously directed Division II where he oversaw the publication of two magazines, two book publishing boards, and the newsletters and websites for 30 specialty areas of litigation.
-Previously, he served as Co-Chair of the Business Torts Litigation Committee, among many other positions during ten years in the leadership of the Section of Litigation.
+He currently serves as the Chair of the Section's Regional CLE Meetings.
+Previously, Pierce served as a Division Director for multiple divisions, including overseeing numerous substantive law membership committees with thousands of litigator members around the country and overseeing the publication of two magazines, two book publishing boards, and the newsletters and websites for 30 specialty areas of litigation.
+Previously, he served as Co-Chair of the Business Torts Litigation Committee, among many other positions during more than years in the leadership of the Section of Litigation.